/ VST Home / Tutorials

 Goal

-Here, you can find some informations about how to write a VST 3 version of a plug-in which already exists as VST 2 version.
-How to guaranty that a Host will correctly replace the old VST 2 by the new VST 3 version of your plug-in.
+Here, you can find some informations about how to write a VST 3 version of a plug-in that already exists as a VST 2 version.
+This guide will help ensure that a host correctly replaces the old VST 2 version with the new VST 3 version of your plug-in.

-2 scenarios are possible: The VST 3 and the VST 2 version of your plug-in have the same UID or not.
+Two scenarios are possible: the VST 3 and VST 2 version of your plug-in have the same UID, or they do not.

 VST 2 and VST 3 version of your Plug-in have the same UID